AAA Editor Notes

 SummerStage, New York's premier performing arts festival, is a summer-long act running June through August.
 Eclectic performances, free to the public, can include dance, spoken word and music; events are held at Rumsey Playfield (east side at 72nd Street off Fifth Avenue).
 The playfield also hosts Good Morning America's Summer Concert Series on Friday mornings, June through August.
 Viewers should arrive at Rumsey Playfield via the 69th street entrance on Fifth Avenue at 6 a.m.
 All concerts are free and take place live during "Good Morning America."
 Other free outdoor summer concerts include those presented by the Metropolitan Opera (phone (212) 362-6000); the New York Philharmonic (phone (212) 875-5656); and Naumburg Orchestral Concerts (phone (212) 501-7809).

 Guided tours are available.
-Pets on leash are allowed.
+Pet friendly (call for restrictions/fees.).
 Recreational activities are permitted.
 Picnicking is permitted.
 Food is available.